agnwinds/python/docs/sphinx/source/atomic/bound_bound.rst

 * the absorption oscillator strength,
 * the lower and upper level multiplicities,
 * the energy of the lower level and upper level.
+8 the lower and upper level indicies (matched back to the energy levels)

 The ultimate source for this information is usually NIST .
 The main issue with all of this is that one needs to index everything self-consistentl